DronePilotsFederation/WRSA-WorkingGroup/WorldRotorSportsAssociationRules.md

 * Rudder(s) not permitted
 * Vectored thrust not permitted
 * 4S maximum LiPo battery, maximum 4.2 volts per cell
+* Must be capable of up to 5 minute race durations

 ### 1000 Class
 * More specifications coming soon